Royal Palace of Madrid: The baroque palace

-Italian architect Filippo Juvarra oversaw work on the new palace and devised a lavish project of enormous proportions inspired by Bernini's plans for the Louvre.
-This plan was not realized, due to Juvarra's untimely death in March 1736.
+Italian architect Filippo Juvarra oversaw work on the new palace and devised a lavish project inspired by Bernini's plans for the Louvre.
+Initially Juvarra wanted to build the palace in another location, however, the idea was discarded.
 His disciple Giambattista Sacchetti, also known as Juan Bautista Sacchetti or Giovanni Battista Sacchetti, was chosen to continue the work of his mentor.
 Sacchetti designed the structure to encompass a large square courtyard and resolved sightline problems by creating projecting wings.

 In 1760, Charles III called upon Sicilian Francesco Sabatini, a Neoclassical architect, to enlarge the building.
 Sabatini's original idea was to frame the Plaza de la Armería with a series of galleries and arcades, to accommodate various dependencies, by constructing two wings along the square.
 Only the extension of the southeast tower known as la de San Gil was completed.
 Sabatini also planned to extend the north side with a large wing that echoed the style of the main building and included three square courtyards that would be smaller than the large central courtyard.
 Work on this expansion started quickly but was soon interrupted, leaving the foundations buried under a platform on which the royal stables were later built.
 The stables were demolished in the 20th century and replaced by the Sabatini Gardens.
 Charles III first occupied the palace in 1764.

 In the 19th century, Ferdinand VII, who spent many years imprisoned in the Château de Valençay, began the most thorough renovation of the palace.
 The aim of this redesign was to turn the old-fashioned Italian-style building into a modern French-style palace.
 However, his grandson Alfonso XII proposed to turn the palace into a Victorian-style residence.
 Alfonso's plans were designed by the architect José Segundo de Lema and consisted of remodeling several rooms, replacing marble floors with parquet, and adding period furniture.

 In the twentieth century, restoration work was needed to repair damage suffered during the Spanish Civil War, by repairing or reinstalling decoration and decorative trim and replacing damaged walls with faithful reproductions of the originals.